-“Natural products are a great source for inspiration,” said Maria Lamottke, Chair of Bicoll’s Board of Directors.
+“Natural products are a great source for inspiration,” said Maria Lamottke, chair of Bicoll’s Board of Directors.
 “With Bicoll’s expertise in medicinal chemistry as well as in natural products, we could help [in] bringing it from the idea to the state of a preclinical, potential pharmaceutical drug.”

-It is estimated that about 1% of the people in the world are naturally immune to HIV.
+It is estimated that about 1 percent of the people in the world are naturally immune to HIV.
 The reason is a genetic mutation on the gene that encodes CCR5, a protein on the surface of immune cells that the HIV virus uses to enter and infect them.
 People with this mutation are missing part of the CCR5 protein, making it impossible for HIV to bind to it.

 In 2019, a scientist in China revealed that CRISPR/Cas9 gene editing was used to create the world’s first gene-edited babies.
-These ‘CRISPR babies’ carry the CCR5 mutation to protect them against HIV infection.
+These “CRISPR babies” carry the CCR5 mutation to protect them against HIV infection.
 However, scientists around the world have questioned the ethics of altering human DNA without fully understanding the possible consequences.
 Indeed, there were follow-up studies that suggested that people carrying these mutations might be at risk of catching certain infections and dying younger.

 Will we have an HIV cure?

 Although there are several approaches that could eventually bring a functional HIV cure, there are still multiple challenges ahead.
-One of the biggest concerns around any HIV treatments is the virus’ ability to quickly mutate and develop resistance, and for many of these new approaches there is still no data on whether the virus will be able to become resistant.
+One of the biggest concerns around any HIV treatment is the virus’ ability to quickly mutate and develop resistance, and for many of these new approaches there is still no data on whether the virus will be able to become resistant.

 So far, none of these functional cures have reached late-stage clinical testing, and several companies have dropped their HIV programs over the past few years.
-In addition, many HIV trials had to be stopped during the Covid-19 pandemic, delaying the progress of the whole field for multiple months.
+In addition, many HIV trials had to be stopped during the COVID-19 pandemic, delaying the progress of the whole field for multiple months.

-“The phenomenal Covid-19 vaccine progress will undoubtedly yield benefit for the development of other vaccines, in terms of new technologies and capacity to develop vaccines, but an HIV vaccine remains hugely challenging, not least because, unlike most infections for which there is a vaccine, a cure remains vanishingly rare,” said Laura Waters, Chair of the British HIV Association.
+“The phenomenal Covid-19 vaccine progress will undoubtedly yield benefit for the development of other vaccines, in terms of new technologies and capacity to develop vaccines, but an HIV vaccine remains hugely challenging, not least because, unlike most infections for which there is a vaccine, a cure remains vanishingly rare,” said Laura Waters, chair of the British HIV Association.

 Together, all these efforts are slowly increasing the range of options available to HIV-infected people while we wait for a functional cure that can make their symptoms go away without the need for medication.